Data Selection for Language Models via Importance Resampling: Introduction

-Instead, we work in a feature space which allows us to efficiently estimate a density over a featurization of the raw and target distributions.
-Thus, our framework first maps the raw and target data onto some feature space and resamples a subset of raw data according to importance weights computed in this feature space.
-The framework is versatile, as the choice of feature space and importance estimator allows us to specify which aspects of the data we care about.
+Instead, our \textbf{D}ata \textbf{S}election with \textbf{I}mportance \textbf{R}esampling (\IS) framework efficiently estimates importance weights over a featurization of the raw and target distributions (Section~\ref{sec:method}).
+Our framework first maps the raw and target data onto some feature space and resamples a subset of raw data according to importance weights computed in this feature space. \IS is extensible via the choice of feature space and importance estimator, which specify what aspects of the data we care about.

-What is a feature space that both allows for efficient computation and captures aspects of the data that are relevant for downstream tasks?
-We show that proximity in a simple n-gram feature space correlates well with downstream task performance (Section~\ref{sec:metric}).
-We define a data metric, \textit{KL reduction}, which measures how much the selected data reduces the Kullback-Leibler (KL) divergence (in the n-gram feature space) to the target over random selection ($\text{KL}(\text{target} \| \text{random}) - \text{KL}(\text{target} \| \text{selected})$).
-We find a strong correlation (Pearson $r=0.89$) between KL reduction and average downstream performance on 8 downstream datasets.
-KL reduction is a cheap data metric that can predict downstream accuracy without training an LM, potentially enabling new data-centric workflows.
+What is a feature space that both allows for efficient computation and preserves aspects of the data that are relevant for the target?
+In Section~\ref{sec:instantiation}, we instantiate \IS with hashed n-gram features, where n-grams are hashed onto a fixed number of buckets, for efficiency and scalability.
+The importance estimator is parameterized by bag-of-words generative models on the hashed n-grams, learned by simply counting the the hash bucket frequencies. \IS with hashed n-grams enables the selection of 100M documents from the full Pile dataset in 4.5 hours.

-To exploit this correlation, our \textbf{D}ata \textbf{S}election with \textbf{I}mportance \textbf{R}esampling (\IS) algorithm aims to select a subset of the raw data that matches some desired target n-gram frequencies. \IS estimates importance weights with bag-of-n-grams generative models of the raw and target distributions. \IS is efficient to run due to the simple n-gram features and scalable to massive source datasets like The Pile.
+To evaluate how well hashed n-grams preserves the aspects of the data that are relevant for the target, in Section~\ref{sec:metric} we define \textit{KL reduction}, a data metric that measures how much a selected dataset reduces the Kullback-Leibler (KL) divergence to the target (in some feature space) over random selection ($\text{KL}(\text{target} \| \text{random}) - \text{KL}(\text{target} \| \text{selected})$).
+We show in Section~\ref{sec:continued} that KL reduction highly correlates with average downstream performance (Pearson $r=0.82$) across 8 data selection methods, including expert selection.